jhlumd/animated-image-histogram/README.md

 # animated-image-histogram

-Create and animate an image histogram from a digital image
+This program creates an animation of the transition between a digital image and its [image histogram](https://en.wikipedia.org/wiki/Image_histogram).